xydinesh/s3.xydinesh.com/_posts/2017-05-04-this-week-collection.markdown

 # Misc
 * [Global Livingston Institute](http://globallivingston.org/)

 `Listen, Think, Act`.
 I had an opportunity to listen to , Dr. Jamie Van Leeuwen, CEO of Global Livingston Institute.
 They have done amazing projects to improve lives of people in Uganda.
-Please check out what they have done and donte if possible.
+Please check out what they have done and donate if possible.